rabbitmq/rabbitmq-website/site/streams.md

 RabbitMQ Stream provides a server-side filtering feature that avoids reading all the messages of a stream and filtering only on the client side.
 This helps to save network bandwidth when a consuming application needs only a subset of messages, e.g. the messages from a given geographical region.

+Stream filtering is supported with the [stream protocol](stream.html), AMQP 0.9.1, and [STOMP](stomp.html#stream-support).
+Examples will be using AMQP 0.9.1.

 A message must be published with an associated filter value for the filtering feature to work.
 This value is specified with the `x-stream-filter-value` header: